 We believe in producing the best examples of variety and place; Clare Valley rieslings which express dramatic differences between soft and hard rock sites, and uniquely sited cabernet from the coolest place in the region.
 Our challenge is to make the most of this unpolluted environment.
 We work organically and are not afraid to use different approaches to show grape variety and vineyard at their best.
 Each wine we make is testament to this philosophy.
 Jeffrey Grosset

-Grosset Wines is an independently owned winery producing nine highly regarded premium wines each vintage.
+Grosset Wines is an independently owned winery producing eight highly regarded premium wines each vintage.
 Established in 1981, the winery is situated in the historic township of Auburn in South Australia’s Clare Valley.
 There are four estate-owned vineyards; each is located in higher altitude country just north of the winery; each is certified organic and all fruit is hand-picked and processed through the organically certified winery at Auburn.

 While in its fourth decade, annual production is capped at 11,000 cases (dozens), predominantly produced from twenty-two hectares of estate vineyards.
 Just 25% is exported, yet Grosset Wines has developed a significant international profile by producing wines deemed consistently outstanding; benchmarks in their class.